Health Encyclopedia

 Follow-up care

-Follow up with your healthcare provider as advised.
+Follow up with your doctor as advised.
 Take off your shoes and socks before your appointment starts.
-This will remind your healthcare provider to check your feet.
+This will remind your doctor to check your feet.
 Report any cut, puncture, scrape, blister, or other injury to your foot.
 Also report if you have a bunion, hammertoes, ingrown toenail, or pressure injury on your foot.

-• Black skin color anywhere on the foot
+• You see black skin color anywhere on the foot.

-• Open sore with pus draining from the wound
+• You have an open sore with pus draining from the wound.

-• New areas of redness or swelling or tender areas of the foot
+• You have new areas of redness or swelling or tender areas of the foot.

 Online Medical Reviewer: Raymond Kent Turley BSN MSN RN